Contact Us Today at: +65 6100 5811

 Impressively, even the introduction by the government of market cooling measures has not dampened investors’ appetite for Singapore’s real estate property.

-Granted the forecast Colliers International had done some months ago has dropped by S$6 billion to S$40 billion following the cooling measures introduced in July this year, but after Colliers International’s tracking of every property transaction of S$5 million value and above in the quarter ending June 2018, the firm has found that the value of this year’s property sales transactions is very likely to match the impressive record of last year.
+Granted the forecast some months ago has dropped by S$6 billion to S$40 billion following the cooling measures introduced in July this year, but after tracking of every property transaction of S$5 million value and above in the quarter ending June 2018, it has found that the value of this year’s property sales transactions is very likely to match the impressive record of last year.

-The confidence Colliers International has in the country’s property market growth lies in the fact that there was a boom in property sales from January to June 2018.
+The confidence in the country’s property market growth lies in the fact that there was a boom in property sales from January to June 2018.

 Moreover, in the second quarter, investments in real estate grew by 19% to S$12.2 billion compared to the same period last year, with the lead being the residential sector whose sales comprised 67% of Singapore’s entire property investment sales.